ifarfan/esxi-vms/README.md

 ## **Oh god, why?!?:**

 I've been a fan of **ESXI** for the longest time, but I've never had a chance to work with it on the job.
 I'm also a **Mac mini** fan and have accumulated a few over the years: they look sleek, consume little physical space, consume even less energy and are extremely quiet -- hence, they are the ideal home server lab nodes.

 A few years ago, I found out that you could run the free version of **[ESXI](http://www.virtuallyghetto.com/apple)** on a Mac mini and have managed to run pretty much everything on it (from _Windows XP_ clients, to _OSX Lion_ as local DNS servers, with a few _Linux distros_ thrown in for good measure).

-However, the VMWare mantra --like the mantra of traditional IT vendors-- is to still do things in a **"point-n-click"** way (the _"pets"_ vs _"cattle"_ argument).
+However, the VMWare mantra --like the mantra of all traditional IT vendors-- is to still do things in a **"point-n-click"** way (the _"pets"_ vs _"cattle"_ argument).
 I've been using the **AWS cloud** and **Vagrant** for years and wanted a way to (as much as possible) drive the creation of VMs in a _"cloud-like"_, _"code-driven"_ fashion.
 Hence, this is a _"pet"_ project (no pun intended) to get ESXI to behave as much as possible as my personal home cloud, and in the process combine the tech artifacts that I love (_Mac Minis_, _Ansible_, _Ubuntu_, & some good-old _Bash_).

 There are a few [solutions](https://github.com/nsidc/vagrant-vsphere) out there that do something similar but require a licensed-copy of vCenter -- it proved to be quite a challenge to get all these pieces to work together just using free ESXI, so I'm quite satisfied with the current results.
 There's always room for improvement so I'll continue _"polishing up"_ what I have so far.